chaplinjs/chaplin/README.md

 The `ApplicationView` handles the `!startupController` event.
 It creates a controller instance, calls the controller action and may perform a transition from the current to the new controller.

 In addition, the `ApplicationView` changes the interface chrome on application-wide events like `login` and `logout`.
 It also handles the activation of application-internal links.
-That is, you just have to use a normal `&lt;a href="/foo"&gt;` element to link to another application module.
+That is, you just have to use a normal `<a href="/foo">` element to link to another application module.

 ### Specific Module Controllers